carljpearson/Dissertation-Data/README.md

 # Dissertation-Data
-Here is (almost) all the data from my dissertation experiments.
+Here is the data from my dissertation experiments.
 This will briefly describe variables in each csv file.
 These are long format data with each case being a single trial of a participant. 'og' indicates original text output from Qualtrics.

 ## Experiment 1